jplehmann/nutritious/README.md

   - search with autocompletion, like delicious plugin
 * UI features
   * [2] friendly copy-paste: maybe button to copy? better layout/selecable
-    * linerange should maybe return block of text instead?
+    * [1] option for linerange to return single block instead
+  * [2] context should work for a linerange too
   * [3] select search highlights all (can bootstrap do this?)
   * [3] navigation: more breadcrumbs (resource top, book, chapter links)
   * [3] add a header: Tags | Resources | History | Search [ ... ]